fusioncharts/dev_centre_docs/getting-started/react/add-drill-down-using-react.md

 1. Included the necessary libraries and components using `import`.
 For example, `react-fusioncharts`, `fusioncharts`, etc.

 2. Stored the chart configuration in a JSON object.
 In the JSON object:
     * The chart type has been set to `column2d` for the first chart.
 For Column 2D chart, the alias is `column2d`.
-Once the data plots in the Column charts are clicked, the rendered chart is a Pie 2D chart (alias name: `pie2d`).Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
+Once the data plots in the Column charts are clicked, the rendered chart is a Pie 2D chart (alias name: `pie2d`).
+Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
     * The width and height of the chart has been set in pixels.
     * The `dataFormat` is set as JSON.
-    *.
-Create the JSON/XML data for the parent chart.
-This is called the parent data source.
-    * Append the data string or the data URL for the descendant charts within the parent data source.
-If you append a data string, the data for each descendant chart is embedded within the parent data source and is linked using unique data identifiers.

 3. A `DOM` element has been created and the `react-fusioncharts` component is passed directly to the **ReactDOM.render()** method.